zongmianli/Parkour-dataset/README.md

 Note that the length of image sequences in `${parkour_dataset}/frames` are shorter than the original ones saved in `${parkour_mocap}/frames`.
 For example, the sequence *kv01_PKFC* which originally has 127 frames is shortened to 34 frames.
-This is becuase for each Parkour-MoCap video, only a short period of time (34 frames in the case of *kv01_PKFC*) is recorded with MoCap (e.g. marker positions, raw forces).
+This is becuase for each Parkour-MoCap video, only a short period of time (34 frames in the case of *kv01_PKFC*) was recorded with MoCap and force sensors.
+In other words, the lengths of the original RGB videos are longers than the MoCap/force sequences saved in `*.c3d`.
-For this reason, we remove the frames where Mocap data is missing (127-34=93 frames in the case of *kv01_PKFC*) and rename the remaining frames with new indices.
+For this reason, we chose to aligne each MoCap/force sequence with the corresponding video in time, remove the video frames with missing Mocap data (127-34=93 frames in the case of *kv01_PKFC*) and rename the remaining video frames with new indices.